schmittjoaopedro/java-word-template-filler/README.md

 ## Introduction

 Companies are every time demanding more automation tools for documents generation, these tools are used to speed up contracts generation and client documentation.
-To support this necessity, tools like Word have been widely used integrated with different technologies to fill data in template files.
-In this context, the Java programming language combined with the library DOCX4J allow, by programming, generate Word documents files filled with data from XML files.
-However, besides the extensive library documentation and community support available on the internet, there is still a lack for simple guides, and this article proposes to offer a very simple guide (step-by-step) to generate Word document files using the DOCX4J library.
+To support this necessity, tools like Word have been widely used and integrated with different technologies to fill data in template files.
+In this context, the Java programming language combined with the library DOCX4J allow, by programming, to generate Word documents filled with data from XML files.
+However, besides the extensive library documentation and community support available on the internet, there is still a lack for simple guides, and this article proposes to offer a very simple guide (step-by-step) to generate Word documents using the DOCX4J library.

 ## Guide to generate Word files with Java

-Word document files generation is based on XML source files.
-In this example, the XML structure used to fill the Word document template is presented below:
+Word documents generation is based on XML source files.
+In this example, the XML structure used to fill the Word template is presented below:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>